-Marketing has many definitions, but the most common is that it is the process of identifying and distributing the products and services that offer a value to the consumer.
-It also means building and maintaining the customer’s relationship with the business.
-It is what defines a business and differentiates it from others.
+Marketing has many definitions, but the most basic one is that it is the process of identifying and distributing products or services that provide value to consumers.
+Additionally, it involves building and maintaining customer relationships with businesses – this is what sets one business apart from others.

-To come up with these initiatives, the marketing departments do research either through their own in-house team or by hiring an external research agency.
-The scope of research requirements could vary depending on what initiatives the company would like to explore.
-Benchmarking studies are common for businesses offering services.
-Focus group discussions on user attitudes and interests and surveys on product preferences and usage are usual for products selling fast moving consumer goods.
-For reliable and usable research results, the objectives of the study should be in sync with the marketing goals as well.
+Marketing departments conduct research either internally or by hiring an external research agency.
+The scope of required studies could differ depending on which initiatives the business wants to investigate; benchmarking studies are commonplace among businesses offering services; focus group discussions about user attitudes and interests as well as surveys on product preferences and usage are common for fast moving consumer goods items.
+To guarantee reliable and usable research results, study objectives must align with marketing goals too.

-Businesses should understand that there is no one-size-fits-all marketing.
-Each business should be clear about what its goals and objectives are and should tailor-fit its marketing plan accordingly.
-It needs to be clear about its target market and come up with creative ways to meet their needs and wants.
-Only by making strategic marketing the blood for all business can real profits be generated and sustained over the long term.
+Businesses must recognize there is no single-size-fits-all approach to marketing.
+Each business must clearly define its goals and objectives, then tailor its plan accordingly.
+It also needs to pinpoint its target market and find creative ways to meet their needs and wants.
+Only through strategic marketing can real profits be generated and sustained over the long haul for all businesses.